tvooo/tp2/3-literature.md

   \caption{Illustration of Johan's and Marie's route}
 \end{figure*}

 During their chance encounter on Fersens bro and after, Johan and Marie are in a 'vélomobile with' and form a vélomobile formation-in-action.
-They negotiate their formation with respect to each others cycling abilities and the current environment, without having met each other before.
+They negotiate their formation with respect to each other's cycling abilities and the current environment, without having met each other before.

-Random vélomobile formations-in-action are a relevant example for cycle-based interactions because they occur frequently.
+Random vélomobile formations-in-action are a relevant example for cycle-based interaction because they occur frequently.
 They both offer space for cyclist-to-cyclist interaction, due to their nature of proximity and matched pace, and they may serve as a trigger for other actions.
 In this thesis, vélomobile formations-in-action during chance encounters are used as an exemplary target of enquiry.